baites/baites.github.io/_posts/2029-02-08-important-tuning-systems.md

 [^3]:[Simple tuning systems]({% post_url 2022-05-16-simple-tuning-systems %}) and [Tuning systems are homogeneous spaces]({% post_url 2022-07-25-tuning-systems-are-homogeneous-spaces %})
 [^4]: By exponental mapping.
 [^5]:[Tuning systems with equivalence of the octaves]({% post_url 2029-02-07-tuning-systems-w-equivalence-of-the-octaves %}).
+[^6]: Sternberg J. Conceptualizing music through mathematics and the generalized interval system.
+REU project, Department of Mathematics, University of Chicago.
+2006.